rentruewang/mind/code/fpoop.md

 Stemming from the fact that FP favors working with smaller data types, sum types are added (smaller kinds, switching over a few cases).

-In languages like Haskell, sum types are very easy to write and very expressive, making abusing this very easy (not to say I don't love it for writing, just reading).
+In FP languages like haskell, sum types are very easy to write and very expressive, making abusing this very easy (not to say I don't love it for writing, just reading).
 Lots of code does `data rec = a | b | c | ...`.